Larson-Logan/SchemConvert/README.md

 - **Legacy Support**: Full support for reading and writing the legacy `.schematic` (MCEdit/Classic WorldEdit) format, automatically handling block ID to BlockState conversions.
 - **Batch Conversion**: Mass-convert entire folders of schematics recursively using the new Python helper script.
 - **Thumbnail Preservation**: Correctly reads and preserves embedded preview images (thumbnails) when converting Axiom `.bp` files.
+- **Procedural Texture Generation**: Automatically generates high-quality isometric previews for blocks (like logs, planks, and bricks) without needing any external resource packs or textures.
 - **CLI & GUI**: Run from the command line for automation, or launch without arguments for a graphical interface.

 ## Usage